Battling Alcaraz Outlasts Sinner In Thriller To Win China Open - UrduPoint

 The four-time Grand Slam champion edged a captivating final 6-7 (6/8), 6-4, 7-6 (7/3) for his fourth ATP crown of the year and 16th overall.

-The Spaniard, who will return to number two in the world behind Sinner, was 3-0 down in the final-set tie break only to fight back and win in three hours, 21 minutes.
+The Spaniard, who is set to return to number two in the world behind Sinner, was 3-0 down in the final-set tie break only to fight back and win in three hours, 21 minutes.

-The longest men's singles match in China Open history ended Sinner's run of 14 victories in a row and saw him deposed as the Beijing champion after an almighty fight.
+The longest men's singles match in China Open history saw Sinner deposed as the Beijing champion after an almighty fight.

 Alcaraz called it "a special win" that was even more satisfying in light of his shock second-round exit at the recent US Open.